 Even if you’re not ready to buy a house, it’s important to understand the Canadian financial landscape and how to prepare, budget and plan, especially when it comes to credit.
 Paying your bills on time, paying off debt quickly, understanding the total cost of the things you purchase, and only dealing with established, reputable financial companies will help you build a good credit history and help establish a strong financial footing in Canada.

 At Arrive, we are dedicated to helping newcomers achieve career, life and financial success in Canada.
 As part of our focus on the financial side of your journey, we are sharing financial tips and information in our weekly blogs, providing handy online tools and hosting highly-informative webinars and workshops.

-Watch our January webinar, Arrive Ready: Get a Headstart on Personal Finances in Canada
+Webinar: Arrive Ready – Get a Headstart on Personal Finances in Canada

 Whether you are a few weeks or a few months away from arriving in Canada, there are things you can do now to prepare your financial foundation.

 Join Tricia Jose (Co-founder, Arrive), Ria Ragbir (Banking Advisor, RBC), and Mila Kovalenko (Senior Developer, RBC Ventures) as they walk you through what to do now to prepare you and your family for financial success in Canada.